LindenParkesLab/nctpy/README.rst

 ways?
 Given a set of control nodes, how can the system be driven to specific target state, or switch between a pair of states, by means of internal or external control input?

-``network_control`` is a Python toolbox that provides researchers with a set of tools to conduct some of the common NCT analyses reported in the literature.
+``nctpy`` is a Python toolbox that provides researchers with a set of tools to conduct some of the common NCT analyses reported in the literature.
 Below, we list select publications that serve as a primer for these tools and their use cases: